-When you are being treated for HIV, it can be hard to tell whether a symptom is a side effect of Abacavir/Lamivudine or other medicines you are taking, or an effect of the HIV disease itself.
+When you are being treated for HIV, it can be hard to tell whether a symptom is a side effect of still develop a hypersensitivity reaction (a serious allergic reaction), described in this leaflet in the panel headed 'Hypersensitivity reactions'.

+Abacavir/Lamivudine or other medicines you are taking, or an effect of the HIV disease itself.
 So it is very important to talk to your doctor about any changes in your health.
+Even patients who don't have the HLA-B5701 gene may